Regional forms of shamanism: Mapuche

 Among the Mapuche people of Chile, a machi is usually a woman who serves the community by performing ceremonies to cure diseases, ward off evil, influence the weather and harvest, and by practicing other forms of healing such as herbalism.

 Aymara

 For the Aymara people of South America the Yatiri is a healer who heals the body and the soul, they serve the community and do the rituals for Pachamama.

 Part of the healing power attributed to shamanic practices depends on the use of plant alkaloids taken during the therapeutic sessions.

 Fuegians

 Although Fuegians (the indigenous peoples of Tierra del Fuego) were all hunter-gatherers, they did not share a common culture.
 The material culture was not homogenous, either: the big island and the archipelago made two different adaptations possible.
 Some of the cultures were coast-dwelling, others were land-oriented.

-Both Selk'nam and Yámana had persons filling in shaman-like roles.
+Both Selkʼnam and Yámana had persons filling in shaman-like roles.

-The Selk'nams believed their /xon/s to have supernatural capabilities, e.g. to control weather.
+The Selkʼnams believed their /xon/s to have supernatural capabilities, e.g. to control weather.
 The figure of /xon/ appeared in myths, too.
 The Yámana /jekamuʃ/ corresponds to the Selknam /xon/.